Russia reports first case of avian flu in humans

 "The discovery of this strain now gives us all, the whole world, time to prepare for possible mutations and the possibility to react in a timely way and develop test systems and vaccines," she added.

-Fox News could not immediately reach the WHO, but officials told Bloomberg that those infected were asymptomatic and no human to human transmissions have occurred at this time.
+WHO officials told Fox News that those infected were asymptomatic and no human to human transmissions have occurred at this time.

 MOSCOW COURT REJECTS OPPOSITION LEADER NAVALNY'S APPEAL